Acerrimus/End2EndPractice/README.md

 But I'll do that tomorrow.
 It's almost 2AM, and I feel satisfied, and this post rock is really hitting hard rn.

+Day 2:

+Alright this morning I quickly resolved the CORS issue I was facing because my frontend and backend are unrelated. ficed that by inserting some boilerplate syntax from the CORS library I vaguely understand and dont deem worth learning since its just a browser thing.